 The second course in the High Performer Development Series explores foundational skills for effectively working in teams and groups, such as leading, managing, teamwork, effective meetings, delegation, and problem solving.
 Introduces the concepts of followership and relationship selling.
-Requirements include the Myers-Briggs Type Indicator and externship experience coordinated by Career Services.
+Students take the

+Myers-Briggs Type Indicator personality inventory and discuss the results in relation to being a high performer.
 This is a Pass/Fail course.
 Prerequisite: BUS 251.